Oakland Zoo: History

-Conservation Society of California

-In 1936, Henry A Snow's son, Sidney Snow, established the nonprofit organization East Bay Zoological Society, which was originally known as the Alameda County Botanical and Zoological Society.
-The East Bay Zoological Society operated and managed the Zoo for the City of Oakland from 1982 until August 2017, when it was renamed the Conservation Society of California to better reflect the Zoo’s evolving purpose and mission in its commitment to conservation.

-Governed by a volunteer Board of Trustees, the Conservation Society of California manages and operates Oakland Zoo.
+In 1936, Henry A. Snow's son, Sidney Snow, established the nonprofit organization East Bay Zoological Society, which was originally known as the Alameda County Botanical and Zoological Society.
+The East Bay Zoological Society operated and managed the zoo for the City of Oakland from 1982 until August 2017, when it was renamed the Conservation Society of California to better reflect the zoo's evolving purpose and mission in its commitment to conservation.
+Governed by a volunteer board of trustees, the Conservation Society of California manages and operates Oakland Zoo.

 With over 25 wildlife conservation partners globally, the zoo provides funds to support their programs and efforts to save wildlife.
-Through their partnerships with California Department of Fish & Wildlife, they accept, rehabilitate, and re-home wildlife rescued from wildfire and human-wildlife conflict.
-This has included 22 mountain lions, 38 California condors, 8 bears, and over 600 yellow-legged frogs.
+Through their partnerships with California Department of Fish and Wildlife, they accept, rehabilitate, and re-home wildlife rescued from wildfire and human-wildlife conflict.
+This has included 22 mountain lions, 38 California condors, 8 bears, including grizzly bears and American black bears, and over 600 yellow-legged frogs.

 Expansion

 New exhibits have been created, including those for the hamadryas baboons and the chimpanzees.
 A spacious elephant exhibit was built in 1987.
 The sun bear exhibit was finished in 1995 and was featured on Animal Planet Ultimate Zoos.
-The white-handed gibbons live on a lush island in the heart of the Rainforest on Gibbon Island.
+The white-handed gibbons live on a lush island in the heart of the Tropical Rainforest on Gibbon Island.
 The African Savannah, with camels, lions, elephants, meerkats, hyenas and more, was completed in 1998.

-The Education Center opened its doors in 1999 with the main entrance followed soon after in summer 2001.
+The Education Center opened its doors in 1999 and the main entrance followed soon in summer 2001.
 In autumn of 2001, a squirrel monkey exhibit opened along with a larger, renovated tiger exhibit.
 In the spring of 2007, the four dromedary camels were moved to a larger, fenced enclosure uphill from their old enclosure.

 Oakland zoo provides free and discounted science education programs for underserved students attending Title 1 schools in the Greater Bay Area.
 It gives 5,500 vouchers every year to schools and community organizations as part of its Zoo-to Community program.
-It reaches an average of 3,000+ students and 1,000+ adults with this program during the school year.
+It reaches an average of over 3,000 students and 1,000 adults yearly.

-In 2012, a fully funded LEED-certified Veterinary Hospital opened, followed by the opening in 2013 of the Oakland Zoo Biodiversity Center, and the 2014 inauguration of the Condor Recovery Center at Oakland Zoo.
+In 2012, a fully funded LEED-certified veterinary hospital opened, followed by the opening in 2013 of the Oakland Zoo Biodiversity Center, and the 2014 inauguration of the Condor Recovery Center at Oakland Zoo.
 Each of these projects has improved care of the zoo's animals as well as conservation of the species in the wild.